Deborah Baker, Ph.D.

 Michael Malec is the Associate Director of the Center and is a licensed clinical social worker.
 His clinical interests encompass a wide variety of psychological and social concerns including anxiety, depression, life transition, adjustment, and relationships.
 Originally from Pennsylvania, Michael received his Master of Social Work in Clinicial Social Work from Florida State University in 1986, and a Ph.D. in Counselor Education from the University of Florida in 2005.
 Prior to beginning as a full-time counselor at the Counseling Center in 1990, Michael worked in community mental health counseling in St. Augustine, and at a hospital inpatient psychiatric unit in Jacksonville.
 In his free time he enjoys physical fitness activities (e.g., swimming) and is an avid fan of all the Cleveland, Ohio pro sports teams.

 Steven Montesinos, M.A.

-Steven Montesinos is a licensed mental health counselor with special interests in men’s issues, depression, stress management, sports psychology, and identity and career development.
+Steven Montesinos is a licensed mental health counselor and the Internship Coordinator.
+His clinilcal interests include men’s issues, anxiety, depression, stress management, sports psychology, and identity and career development.
 He uses a combined psychotherapeutic approach in his work, incorporating aspects of person-centered, cognitive-behavioral, solution focused, and interpersonal process approaches.
 Steven is a gender-sensitive therapist and enjoys working with clients from diverse backgrounds and cultures.
 Born in San Jose, Costa Rica, Steven earned his B.A. in Psychology and M.A. in Counseling Psychology from the University of North Florida.
 He completed his counseling internship at Jacksonville University, and has experience in career development, drug and alcohol treatment, and private practice.
 In his spare time, he enjoys traveling, watching sports, and enjoying time with his family.